cjherman6/rf_implementation/README.md

 # Using a Random Forest for Price Prediction and EDA

 ## The Data
-This project analyzed data on bulldozer prices and included 53 predictors on a given bulldozer including the year, sale date, enclosure type (open, enclosed, enclosed w/ AC, etc.)
+This project analyzed data on bulldozer prices and included 53 predictors on a given bulldozer including the year, sale date, enclosure type (open, enclosed, enclosed w/ AC), etc.

 ![Bull Dozer Data](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/data.png)